 If you are pitching Agile in your organisation then showcasing the benefits of the Agile methodology is essential.
-Somar's Scrum Master, Bridget Feierabend, outlines the 7 principles of Agile.
+In this blog, we outline the 7 key principles of Agile.

 The world is changing and technology is evolving at a relentless pace.
 What was top of the line last year is quickly becoming old fashioned.
 Because of this period of rapid change, it is increasingly important that we can adapt quickly too.
 The old school way of completing projects, where everything is decided before we even start, leaves the project at risk of being outdated before the development work even begins.
 As more organisations come to this realisation, the use of the Agile methodology is on the rise.